Mu-Nirvana/jenkins-cloud-create/README.md

 1. AKS
 2. EKS (EKS support coming soon)

-Sister project to containerize existing Jenkins server for use on the cloud: [Mu-Nirvana/jenkin-host-to-container](https://github.com/Mu-Nirvana/jenkins-host-to-container)
+Sister project to containerize existing Jenkins server for use on the cloud: `jenkin-host-to-container`.

 ## Project structure
 * [src](src) Contains the source terraform